Nissan rejects U.S. government offer to mediate Mississippi UAW row

-DETROIT (Reuters) - Nissan Motor Co (7201.T) has rejected a U.S. State Department offer to mediate a dispute between the company and the United Auto Workers over claims of anti-union practices as the UAW tries to organize workers in Mississippi.
+DETROIT, Feb 2 (Reuters) - Nissan Motor Co has rejected a U.S. State Department offer to mediate a dispute between the company and the United Auto Workers over claims of anti-union practices as the UAW tries to organize workers in Mississippi.

 The UAW was joined by the umbrella labor group IndustriALL Global Union Federation last April in asking the State Department for its help.